gts-conqueror/Rhandum_Archive_of_Talents/README.md

 -Explicit points where developer discretion is expected

-Think of each section as a movement, not a solo meant to be read in context, not isolation.
+Think of each section as a movement.

 Collaboration & Use